Quietest blender 2024: our tested picks for nearly-silent smoothies

 It won't blend tougher ingredients

 The BlendJet 2 is the quietest blender we've ever tested.
 BlendJet markets it as ‘whisper quiet’, and whilst it’s not silent, it’s certainly much quieter than many other blenders on the market.
-Reviewers compare the noise-levels to a normal conversation (64 decibels), and we found the same on test.
+Reviewers compared the noise levels to a normal conversation (64 decibels), and we found the same on test.
+It's perfect for morning drinks (or even midnight snacks) without waking a soul.

-Millie, our small appliance expert, was pleased with the results of her smoothie making.
+Our tester Millie was pleased with the results of her smoothie-making.
 She found that it was surprisingly powerful across a range of tough and frozen ingredients, especially considering this is a cordless option.
 It did struggle a little with tough frozen fruits and blueberry skins, but nothing too drastic.

 See our full review of the BlendJet 2 for more details.